 A workplace injury can leave you totally disabled for months, years, and even the rest of your life.
 If you are coping with a permanent disability, it is important to explore all of your legal options and sources of potential relief.

-At the Law Offices of Dennis Kenny, P.C., our New York disability attorneys have extensive experience helping injured workers with workers' compensation claims.
-For those suffering from temporary or permanent disability, we offer representation in Social Security Disability insurance (SSDI) matters as well.
+At the Law Offices of Dennis Kenny, P.C., our Albany disability attorneys have extensive experience helping injured workers with workers' compensation claims.
+For those suffering from temporary or permanent disability, we offer representation in Social Security Disability Insurance (SSDI) matters as well.

 The 2007 workers' compensation legislation has changed things considerably for those with total disability.
 Only people with permanent total disability are eligible to obtain lifetime workers' compensation benefits.